erich666/NormalTextureProcessor/README.md

 - [ ] Ignore texels that are black or white (probably unused in texture, except for heightfields).
 Adjust statistics, CSV output, etc.
 - [ ] Support 16-bit PNG files fully, input and output.
 Also properly convert channel values that have less than 8 bits.
 - [ ] Ignore texels with alpha values of 0.
-- [ ] Recursively examine and clean up normals texture files, searching by file type.
-If the output directory is specified, cleaned or heatmap files would be put there, without the corresponding subdirectory paths.
+- [ ] Recursively examine directories and clean up normals texture files, searching by file type.
+If the output directory is specified, cleaned or heatmap files would be put there, without the corresponding subdirectory paths (possibly overwriting results, if name collisions).